 Expert Facilitation Can Reduce the Amount of Total Meeting Time by Half

-Most meetings stay partially focused on the topic.
-They do not spend 60 minutes talking about Monday Night Football.
+Most meetings stay partially focused and on topic.
+They do not spend an entire hours talking about Monday Night Football.
 Participants typically offer up some good content.
 The problem is, the meeting ends when the time is over, not when the meeting deliverable is complete and robust.
 Therefore, the deliverable of many meetings becomes the most despicable deliverable of all — another meeting.

 Meeting leaders cannot control scope if they are not fully aware of the scope of the project, the meeting, the agenda steps, and the question the group needs answered.
 While each scope is related, they remain discrete, and differences must be clear in the mind of the leader.
 However, when the meeting leader cannot articulate the scope, participants can freely talk about whatever comes to mind.
 Sound familiar?

-While some contend that all too often participants get too ‘deep in the weeds’, we discovered that the opposite direction in conversation wastes more time.
+While some contend that all too often participants get too ‘deep in the weeds’, we discovered that conversation in the opposite direction wastes more time.
 People talking about projects, programs, business unit objectives, and enterprise performance — all topics typically ‘out of scope’ for their specific meeting deliverable.